a-oka-z/rtti.js/README.md

  Create Validators via a Template Literal Validator Builder
 --------------------------------------------------------------------------------
-The `rtti` object is also a function which can be used as a template literal:
+The `rtti` offers a template literal function which is a helper function to build various validators:

 ```javascript
 const type = rtti.statement`